Cyberpunk1998/CCR/README.md

 # CCR

-This repository contains the dataset link and the code for our paper [CCR: A Counterfactual Causal Reasoning-based Method for Cross-view Geo-localization](https://ieeexplore.ieee.org/document/link链接), IEEE Transactions on Circuits and Systems for Video Technology.
+This repository contains the dataset link and the code for our paper [CCR: A Counterfactual Causal Reasoning-based Method for Cross-view Geo-localization](https://ieeexplore.ieee.org/abstract/document/10589694), IEEE Transactions on Circuits and Systems for Video Technology.
 Thank you for your interest in this work.

-The article has been accepted and is awaiting formal publication.

 ## Requirement